webmaeistro/devz-docz/remote-worker/distributed-workers.md

 ### Implement managerial review of expenses

-Lastly, just to make sure that no one takes an unreasonable interpretation of “effectiveness” or “home office,” Martin's experience has managers review and approve all expenses.
+Lastly, just to make sure that no one takes an unreasonable interpretation of “effectiveness” or “home office,” I has managers review and approve all expenses.
 To date, these budgets have not been abused.
 I more often than not have to remind people to use them, and I expect you will experience the same.

 ### It is worth it

 Although spending \$1,350 on each employee initially, plus whatever you designate as an employee effectiveness budget, may seem like a lot, it is worth it.
-Martin's experience has effectively no rent for a company of 100 people, which saves me well over a million dollars each year in rent.
+I has effectively no rent for a company of 100 people, which saves me well over a million dollars each year in rent.

-Moreover, following a distributed model means that Martin's experience can hire anyone, anywhere, so long as they have a strong internet connection.
+Moreover, following a distributed model means that I can hire anyone, anywhere, so long as they have a strong internet connection.
 This has provided a key recruiting advantage, as many Frontkomers could not work for me if I required them to be physically present in my San Francisco office (or any other office).
 The bottom line is better employees for less money — not too shabby.

 ## Promoting healthy work practices